xenonview-com/view-js-sdk/README.md

 <br/>

 #### Journey IDs <a id='cuuid'></a>
-Each Customer Journey has an ID akin to a session.
+Each Customer Experience has an ID akin to a session.
 After committing an Outcome, the ID remains the same to link all the Journeys.
-If you have a previous Customer Journey in progress and would like to append to that, you can get/set the ID.
+If you have a previous Customer Experience in progress and would like to append to that, you can get/set the ID.

 >**:memo: Note:** For JavaScript, the Journey ID is a persistent session variable.
 > Therefore, subsequent Outcomes will reuse the Journey ID if the Customer had a previous browser session.